sparkwithinme22-ops/local-ai-presentation-agent/README.md

 # Local AI Presentation Agent

-A local presentation generator that asks Ollama for a structured slide plan and turns that plan into an editable PowerPoint presentation with the Knowledge Foundation visual system reconstructed from the supplied PDF template.
+A local presentation generator that asks Ollama for a structured slide plan and turns that plan into an editable PowerPoint presentation with the visual system reconstructed from the supplied PDF template.

 ## Requirements